-- Ferrovial has endorsed the statements of the Prince of Wales's Corporate Leaders Group on Climate Change as a part of Ferrovial lobbying on carbon prices as well as a reliable and strong carbon market at a global scale.

-- We are also members of the EU Green Growth Group, organization where civil society, Academy and business world representatives give advice to the European Commission about the future of the economic and environmental agenda for the horizons 2030 and 2050.

-- In 2014, Ferrovial joined the Spanish Green Growth Group that consider that a roadmap towards an economy with low emissions contains big opportunities for the Spanish economy which only will become a reality with a long term collaboration between the Government and the business network.
+- Ferrovial has endorsed the statements of the Prince of Wales's Corporate Leaders Group on Climate Change as a part of Ferrovial lobbying on carbon prices as well as a reliable and strong carbon market at a global scale. - We are also members of the EU Green Growth Group, organization where civil society, Academy and business world representatives give advice to the European Commission about the future of the economic and environmental agenda for the horizons 2030 and 2050. - In 2014, Ferrovial joined the Spanish Green Growth Group that consider that a roadmap towards an economy with low emissions contains big opportunities for the Spanish economy which only will become a reality with a long term collaboration between the Government and the business network.
 This collaboration takes place through the adhesion to the Spanish Green Growth Group.
-Since 2015, Ferrovial presides Spanish Green Growth Group.

-- In 2016, Ferrovial becomes a member and core-partner of Climate-KIC, the largest public-private innovation partnership focused on climate innovation to mitigate and adapt to climate change.

-- In 2016, Ferrovial joined the Climate Change Cluster, which is organized by Forética.
+Since 2015, Ferrovial presides Spanish Green Growth Group. - In 2016, Ferrovial becomes a member and core-partner of Climate-KIC, the largest public-private innovation partnership focused on climate innovation to mitigate and adapt to climate change. - In 2016, Ferrovial joined the Climate Change Cluster, which is organized by Forética.
 In this group, large companies work side by side to lead up the strategic positioning of climate change in the management of organizations.
-Their role is to discuss and exchange opinions and good practices, ensuring they form part of the global debate and are key to decisions taken in Spain at an administrative level.

-- In 2016, Ferrovial became a strategic partner of the #PorElClima community, organized by ECODES with the aim of developing communicative actions to raise awareness and embed a range of good practices throughout society as whole.

-- In line with its open innovation strategy, Ferrovial continues its commitment to the Massachusetts Institute of Technology (MIT) in order to assist in research projects aimed at transforming the cities and developing the infrastructures of the future and get a reduction of consumption and emissions
+Their role is to discuss and exchange opinions and good practices, ensuring they form part of the global debate and are key to decisions taken in Spain at an administrative level. - In 2016, Ferrovial became a strategic partner of the #PorElClima community, organized by ECODES with the aim of developing communicative actions to raise awareness and embed a range of good practices throughout society as whole. - In line with its open innovation strategy, Ferrovial continues its commitment to the Massachusetts Institute of Technology (MIT) in order to assist in research projects aimed at transforming the cities and developing the infrastructures of the future and get a reduction of consumption and emissions - Since 2014, Ferrovial has been working with the Spanish Office for Climate Change to communicate and record its consumption and emissions to promote monitoring of the country's reduction objective.
+Working together to provide mitigation solutions to climate change.

-- The agreement with the Biodiversity Foundation, Ministry of Agriculture, Food and the Environment to renew the "Global Change Monitoring in National Parks" Project.
-The main objective of this pioneering project is to develop a system for evaluating and monitoring the impact that can be generated in the ecosystems present in Spanish national parks as a result of climate change.

-- Another example is the project "Plan Adapta".
-Ferrovial was chosen by the Spanish Climate Change Office (SCCO) within the Adapta Plan for a pilot project on the development of a methodology to analyze the vulnerability of one of its infrastructures to the impact of climate change.

-- We support the UK Government's commitment to a high speed national rail network linking London and the airports

-- Trends within aviation sector are aimed at making aircrafts more efficient and fuels less polluting - Carbon Reduction Commitment (CRC).
-Ferrovial is ready to leader this trading scheme, and has been supporting the Government expectations on such matter

 (C12.3) Do you engage in activities that could either directly or indirectly influence public policy on climate-related issues through any of the following?

-Direct engagement with policy makers Trade associations Other
+Direct engagement with policy makers

+Trade associations

+Other